M9GLiquid/Mermaid-Integration/README.md

 ## API Independence

 Each API is independent and can be replaced:
-- **Hand Recognition**: Replace `hand_recognition.py` with different recognition system
+- **Hand Recognition**: Replace `hand-recognition-api.py` with different recognition system
 - **Overlay**: Replace `overlay-api.py` with different coordinate transformation
 - **Layout**: Replace `layout-api.py` with different grid management

-The `main.py` orchestrator connects them together following SoC principles.
+The `main.py` orchestrator connects all three APIs together following SoC principles.